ESG and sustainability matters for Financial Services

 ESG challenges for asset owners and managers

-Common industry-wide challenges exist across all the above considerations.
+Common industry-wide challenges exist across all of the above considerations.
 Our Financial Services ESG Advisory team has experience supporting asset managers in navigating these challenges and many more, whether you are just starting on your ESG strategy journey or are more advanced and are seeking advice and/or assurance to progress to the next stage of development.

 The Dear CEO letters from the PRA in October 2022 and January 2023 to CEOs of PRA-regulated firms reinforces the regulator’s expectations in respect of climate-related financial risk, which includes the PRA’s reiteration in that, by now, all firms within scope of their Supervisory Statement (SS) 3/19 must be able to demonstrate how the expectations are being met.
 The most common weaknesses identified in the sector are governance and oversight, engagement, and data management.